 Large complex horizontal systems also contain rock art mostly in entrance and twilight areas.
 One large complex has pictographs of different ages and traditions in two large twilight rooms.
 There is also other evidence of use in dark passages, and cultural deposits in dark interior rooms in this same complex.

-Another cavern questionably had a few dim pictographs in the small climb-down entrance (with newer figures added for tourism), but also of interest are artifacts and possible evidence of ritual deep within the associated cavern, and a suggestion of earlier use during Goshen times.
+Another cavern questionably had a few dim pictographs in the small climb-down entrance (with newer figures added for tourism), but also of interest are artifacts and possible evidence of ritual deep within the associated cavern, and a suggestion of earlier use during Goshen times, or about 11,000 years ago.

 At deep sinkhole sites, pictographs are mostly at the extreme entrance in full or restricted daylight and not in underground settings.
-One cavern in central Montana had modern polychrome psychedelic art down in the dark zone below the entrance.
-This is the only cave on the northern Plains known to contain this early-1960s complex style, and especially in a dark zone cave setting.
-It is therefore uniquely representative of an important period of social change in American history.
+One cave in central Montana had modern polychrome psychedelic art in an interior dark room within the cavern.
+This is the only dark zone cave setting known on the northern Plains with this early-1960s complex style, representative of a period of social change in American history.
 The Forest Service removed the panel, as graffiti.